American sycamore Planetree

 Frequently asked questions

-- Yes.
-Planetree — American sycamore is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+- Yes, American sycamore Planetree is a well-suited tree for Colorado's Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 70–100 ft tall and 50–75 ft wide.